 By Ryan North

-“Dinosaur Comics” features (in every strip) the same clipart of a green Tyrannosaurus rex and two other dinosaurs, but with different dialogue every day.
+Running since 2003, “Dinosaur Comics” features (in every strip) the same clip art of a green Tyrannosaurus rex and two other dinosaurs, but with different dialogue every day.
 T. rex himself is something of a know-it-all that often leaps to bizarre or erroneous conclusions on various topics.
 He’s also obsessed with Batman and Sherlock Holmes, though he clearly likes the former better—Holmes to him is the “world’s greatest detective that isn’t Batman.”

 By Bill Amend

 “FoxTrot” is the long-running newspaper strip about the geeky Jason Fox and his family.
-It switched from daily strips to Sundays-only in 2007.
+The strip made its debut in 1988; in 2007, “FoxTrot” switched from daily strips to Sundays-only.

 The Joy of Tech